underlay/tasl.io/content/docs/coproducts.md

 }
 ```

-You should use enums as much as possible.
+You should use enums as much as possible!
 They're appropriate for anything that has a discrete, finite number of possible states or statuses.
 In most cases you'll find that enums can replace boolean literals, and you should prefer enums whenever there are natural names for the two possible states.
 For example, this schema:

 ```tasl
 namespace ex http://example.com/